 Patient and visitor parking is located near the main hospital entrance as well as near the helipad and Advanced Surgery Center entrance.

 Our volunteers offer a complimentary golf car shuttle from the parking areas to the hospital entrances.
 Valet parking is located at the hospital's main entrance.

 The basic definition of precertification is obtaining approval from the insurer for patient services prior to treatment.
 This is a critical element for payment of services.
 For surgical cases, the physician's office is responsible for obtaining precertification.
 It is advisable for you to follow up with your doctor to ensure this process has occurred.
 Failure to have a surgery, test or procedure precertified could result in reduced or denied benefits by the insurance carrier.

-As an integral part of its mission to improve the health and quality of life of the individuals we serve, Central Florida Health offers spiritual care services to patients and their families.
+UF Health Central Florida offers spiritual care services to patients and their families.
 Our experienced in-house chaplains are available to visit patients and support their spiritual needs during their hospitalization.
 If you need spiritual care support, please call 352.751.8102.

 Please check with your physician or surgeon to determine if you will need someone to transport you home after your surgery, test or procedure.

 The Florida Agency for Health Care Administration's Florida Health Finder website, provides a vast number of quality metrics on Florida hospitals.
 Metrics included are readmissions, mortality rates, complication rates, infection rates, patient experience and other patient safety indicators.